 Access Tokens and Other Square Credentials

-There are two types of access tokens:
+There are two types of access token:

 Open the Developer Dashboard and choose an application.